railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

 * the real stock shows all of the product receipts coming from this type of supplier,

 * the virtual stock takes into account the quantities expected from these suppliers (+ real stock + quantities expected from these suppliers).
-It's the same scheme for customer locations and production locations.
+It is the same scheme for customer locations and production locations.